madhusudhankonda/ai-apps-bootcamp/2_langchain-basics/readme.md

-# Module 1: OpenAI Basics
+# Module 2: Introduction to Langchain

-In this module, we will look at the how we can develop basic AI Applications.
-We need two pre-requisites to be performed before we start on this lab:
+In this module, we will look at what is Langchain and how it can be leveraged to develop and deploy AI powered software applications.

+As expected, we need two pre-requisites to be performed before we start on this lab:

 - The setup file (`setup.sh`) is executed so the `.venv` gets provisioned.
 As part of the script, the requirements file will also be executed so the required modules gets added to the project

 - The OpenAPI Key environment variable is set and you export the API Key (`OPENAI_API_KEY`) as an environment variable.

 ```
 export OPENAI_API_KEY=<your-key>
 ```

-> The `requirements.txt` file consists of one modules `openai` that would be downloaded as part of the setup.
+> The `requirements.txt` file consists of two modules `langchain` and `langchain-openai` that would be downloaded as part of the setup

 Once the environment is ready, let's start the Hello World program!

 ## Hello World

-As a first application, we will simply ask the LLM a question.
+As a first application, we will simply ask the OpenAI LLM a question.
 If all goes well, we will receive an answer.

+> Langchain has two flavours of LLMs - the LLM with a class defined as `OpenAI` (duh!) and chat based LLM called `ChatOpenAI`.
+The LLM objects take in String and respond with a String.
+The ChatModels take in a list of messages and outputs a message.

 Let's create a simple Hello World python program to ask a question to OpenAI's LLM.
 We use a `gpt-4` model in this example.